mangOH/management/README.md

 repository.

-The "gerrit_review" member is used when the patch required has not yet even passed review in Sierra Wireless's internal Gerrit instance.
-This is intended for emergency use only.
+The "gerrit_review" member is used when the patch required has not yet even passed review in Sierra Wireless's internal Gerrit instance.This is intended for emergency use only.
+The value of the `GERRIT_USER` environment variable will be used as the Gerrit user name when fetching the patch.
 The "gerrit_review" member is an object with two members:
  - "project" specifies the Gerrit project name to fetch from within Sierra Wireless's internal Gerrit.